 Pre Obamacare, what sank the Clinton health care reform effort 20 years ago?

-Years ago, I remember president Clinton in a speech showing a mockup of a then proposed health security card.
+Years ago, I remember President Clinton in a speech showing a mockup of a then-proposed health security card which was part of the Clinton health care reform effort.
 The idea was that everyone would be covered period.
-According to USA today in 2009, Clinton stated the following:
+According to USA Today in 2009, Clinton stated the following:

 The fact is that the Affordable healthcare act is hardly affordable, and while it does cover more things for preventative care (some are questionable as to their medical value), it has no real mechanism for an intelligent reshaping of our healthcare system.
 Instead, the act keeps all the players and creators of the problem who have donated money to our legislators in place, while we all pay more for less healthcare services.
 The worst part of all of this is that the healthcare providers are in general making far less than they did 12 years ago while the money has gone into the system, into technology which has hardly made our system better.